 The possible subsystem or component control modes are shown below the supervisory mode.
-For the RWA controller these are Startup, Four Wheel Nominal, Three Wheel Nominal, and Off Nominal.
+For the RWA controller these are Startup, Four Wheel Nominal, Three Wheel Nominal, and Off Nominal).

-The component's model of relevant parts of the current system state is shown to the right of the dashed line.
+The component's model of relevant parts of the current system state is shown to the right of the solid line.
 At any time, a controller has only a model, inferred from inputs, previous outputs, and other information about the real state of the controlled components (the plant in control theory terminology).
 The required behavior of the component is defined with respect to the current state of this inferred system state model.
 In the RWA controller, the inferred state model has eight state variables, representing information about the current state of the four reaction wheels that make up the assembly.
 The graphical notation also shows the possible values for these state variables; for example, the Wheel 1 Status state variable can have the values operational, fault detected, or unknown.
 When executing SpecTRM-RL models, the current values of the inputs, outputs, control modes, and state variables light up or are otherwise depicted on the screen.
-Outputs can also be directed to other animation and analysis tools to assist in validating the models and system design.
+Outputs can also be directed to other animation and analysis tools.

 The behavior of the RWA controller, i.e., the logic for sending commands to the wheels and updating the inferred system state, is specified using a tabular notation called AND/OR tables although we are working on additional ways to visualize this information [1].
 The rows of the tables represent AND relationships while the columns represent OR.
 For example, Figure 3 shows the conditions under which the RWA control mode becomes Three Wheel Nominal and Off Nominal.

 The transition to the particular control mode is taken if any of the columns evaluate to TRUE.
 A column evaluates to TRUE if all of the rows have the value specified for that row in the column.

-asterisk indicates that the value for the row is irrelevant.
-For the example, Three Wheel Nominal control mode is entered if one and only one of the reaction wheels has entered a Fault Detected State (does not have the value operational) while Off Nominal mode results if a fault is detected in two or more of the wheels.
-Code can easily be generated automatically from these tables and other parts of SpecTRM-RL as well as unit test data to verify the implementation of the logic in the table.
-The SpecTRM-RL models can act as the test oracle.
+An asterisk indicates that the value for the row is irrelevant.
+For the example, Three Wheel Nominal control mode is entered if one and only one of the reaction wheels has entered a Fault Detected State while Off Nominal mode results if a fault is detected in two or more of the wheels.
+Code can easily be generated automatically from these tables and other parts of SpecTRM-RL.